Need to Run 1.6km in 7mins

 Make sure the running is at a slow pace, i.e. don't run incredibly fast, just do an easy jog, that's hard enough in the beginning.

-Maybe you do not want to use those particular programs.
-But see how they combine running and walking (follow the link above).
+Study the beginner running programs I have on my site.
+Even if you do not want to use those particular programs, just see how they combine the running and the walking.
 See how they build up the running slowly, week by week.
 That's the kind of training you need to do at first.

 Also check out this page about easy running.